ks3nia/ks3nia.github.io/_posts/2024-01-10-geolocation practice 3 and 4.markdown

 ![original problem]({{site.baseurl}}/assets/img/osint challenge 4/challenge.png)
 This is a photo of a resort located on an island.
 We need to find out the name of the resort, the coordinates of the island, and the cardinal direction the camera was facing when the photo was taken.

-Reverse google image search gives us a couple clues (here I realized I went down a bit of a rabbit hole at first, looking at other folks' walkthrough's later, I had different search results, not sure why).
+Reverse google image search gives us a couple clues (I realized after looking at other folks' walkthroughs that I went down a bit of a rabbit hole at first.
+I had different search results, not sure why).
 <img src="{{site.baseurl}}/assets/img/osint challenge 4/reverse.png" width="80%">

 This brings up lots of similar looking islands and one resort, Tailana Island.
 Clicking on their website, it looks promising:
 <img src="{{site.baseurl}}/assets/img/osint challenge 4/resort.png" width="80%">
 <img src="{{site.baseurl}}/assets/img/osint challenge 4/address.png" width="80%">